kingsdigitallab/alice-thornton/frontend/posts/blog/2024-08-23-alice-thornton-visits.md

 > My dear aunt was so concerned to hear I had been so belied that she immediately came to Newton and found me in a manner half dead with grief, upon this alarm that Mrs Danby and her maid raised up against me.
 I was extremely overjoyed to see her and blessed God for that providence which brought her thither.[^2]

 Aunt Norton is not the only woman to visit Alice Thornton at this time.
-Her mother's former maid, Daphne Lightfoot, also comes to help her.
-"At my dear aunt's going away, she sent my good friend, Daphne, to be with me and comfort me" [^3]
+The family's [former servant, Daphne Lightfoot](https://thornton.kdl.kcl.ac.uk/posts/blog/2024-03-01-alice-and-daphne/), also comes to help her: "At my dear aunt's going away, she sent my good friend, Daphne, to be with me and comfort me".[^3]

 Assisting a relative or a friend during difficult times was important enough to prompt treacherous journeys by horse, carriage and ship, but sometimes it was the visitor who was the one in need.
 According to Thornton’s accounts, doors were opened wide to her and her family many times.
 During the first English Civil War, Thornton and her mother took sanctuary with Thornton’s sister, Katherine.

 <p>&nbsp;</p>

-> For it being in the heat of the wars, [my mother] could not live at Hipswell, her jointure, which was molested sometimes with the parliament’s and then the king’s forces among them… So that for a whole year, we lived with great comfort and safety with my sweet sister Danby at Snape [^4]
+> For it being in the heat of the wars, [my mother] could not live at Hipswell, her jointure, which was molested sometimes with the parliament’s and then the king’s forces among them… So that for a whole year, we lived with great comfort and safety with my sweet sister Danby at Snape. [^4]

 <p>&nbsp;</p>